punitMashruwala/spring-boot-university-application/README.md

 			  1. User can read Student Record

 			  2. User can read Faculty Record

 			  3. User can read Course Record

   -- **Update**:

 			  1. User can update a Student Record

-			  2. User can read  a Faculty Record
+			  2. User can update a Faculty Record

-			  3. User can read a Course Record
+			  3. User can update a Course Record

   -- **Delete**: